 - Bolt of Divine Retribution: Metatron is capable of pulling this off at will, literally summoning bolts of light from heaven in the form of a Storm of Blades.

 - Cool Mask: The only face he has.

-- Defiant to the End: The D×D version of Metatron defended God's corpse to the end and detonated himself in an explosion of light to kill off any Demons or Fallen Angels that tried to desecrate God's corpse.
+- Defiant to the End: In this story, the D×D version of Metatron defended God's corpse to the end and detonated himself in an explosion of light to kill off any Demons or Fallen Angels who tried to desecrate God's corpse.

-- Michael states that he would've lead all of the angels to a glorious, wondrous final assault on the Devils and the Fallen.
-Metatron agrees and deconstructs that by saying that it would've been the last thing they'd ever do.
+- Michael states the same Metatron would've lead all of the angels to a glorious, wondrous final assault on the Devils and the Fallen.
+The Persona Metatron agrees and deconstructs that by saying it would've been the last thing they'd ever do.
 Wondrous or not, they'd all be dead.

 - Good Is Not Nice: Stern and inflexible when it comes to the rules laid down by God, but ultimately a force for good.

-- Playing with Fire: The sole wielder of the Fires of Sinai, which are so powerful that they burn an enemy down to their very soul.
+- Playing with Fire: The sole wielder of the Fires of Sinai, flames which burn its victims down to the very soul.

 - Reasonable Authority Figure: Though harsh and unyielding, he is capable of mercy and will give chances to those he considers still redeemable and even for those he doesn't, if they manage to surprise him he'll welcome them back as well.